ETP302 - Curriculum Inquiry

 1 X 1 hour Class per week, 1 X 2 hour Seminar per week.

-Students will be required to complete a 10 day teaching practicum.
+Professional experience: Students will be required to complete a 10 day professional experience placement.

 For any curriculum to offer educative value there must be detailed engagement with particular contexts.
-This unit will enable students to understand both the epistemological and ontological dimensions associate with curriculum work and be able to relate these to the discourse of education.
-The relation between educational theory and context will be explored through examining a variety of curriculum practices through history, such as for example in Ancient Greece, Freire’s Brazil, Dewey’s United States and A. S. Neil’s England, where the various dimensions of politics, morality, culture and philosophy all inform how educative experiences and programs can be understood.
+This unit will enable students to understand both the epistemological and ontological dimensions associate with curriculum work and to relate these to the discourse of education.
+The relation between educational theory and context will be explored through examining a variety of curriculum practices through history, where the various dimensions of politics, morality, culture and philosophy all inform how educative experiences and programs can be understood.
 Students will examine why the rationale of any curriculum is central to all educational practice and shall design curriculum to provide specific experiences which can be justified as offering educative value for students and for the global community.

 AT 1: 40% Inquiry task 1600 words,